RSE-at-SU/RSE-at-SU/README.md

 </p>
 </details>

-Embedded RSEs (including postdoctoral researchers engaged in RSE activities) are based within a research group, and form a part of RSE@SU's extended **Community of Practice**.
+Embedded RSEs (including postdoctoral researchers engaged in RSE activities) are based within a research group, and form part of RSE@SU's extended **Community of Practice**.

 <hr>